The Engineer’s Guide to Custom Cable Design

 Ultimately, the distinction comes down to use and application.
 If your cable needs to move well, it must be flexible.
 If your cable needs to move often, it must have a high flex life.
 In many applications, such as industrial machinery or factory automation, both flexibility and high flex life are required.

-As you have probably gathered by reading this white paper, it is helpful to consider flex requirements up front as all the internal cable component materials will be selected based off of those requirements as they can all affect flex.
+As you have probably gathered by reading this white paper, it is helpful to consider flex requirements up front as all the internal cable component materials will be selected based off those requirements as they can all affect flex.

 RETRACTILES